juntongshi48/juntongshi48.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm Juntong "Steven" Shi, an undergraduate senior at [University of Southern California](https://www.usc.edu/) (USC), studying computer science and applied mathematics.
+Hi, I'm Juntong "Steven" Shi.
+I'm a master student at [Stanford Computer Science](https://www.cs.stanford.edu/).
+Previously, I did undergraduate at [University of Southern California](https://www.usc.edu/)
+(USC), studying computer science and applied mathematics.
-My research focuses on developing principled and scalable **generative models** for irregular and heterogeneous data modalities.
+My research focuses on developing principled and scalable generative models for irregular and heterogeneous data modalities.
-I'm also passionate about leveraging these models to tackle socially impactful challenges in science and healthcare.
+I'm also passionate about leveraging these models to tackle socially impactful challenges in science.